Shrimp Chowder with Bacon

 Make the Soup

 In a medium saucepan, boil the potatoes in chicken broth until tender, about 15-20 minutes.
 Add the drained corn and chopped shrimp to the potatoes.
-Stir in milk and half and half.

-In the same skillet that you cooked the bacon, saute the onion and minced garlic, using the leftover bacon grease and 1 tablespoon of melted butter.
+In the same skillet that you cooked the bacon, sauté the onion and minced garlic, using the leftover bacon grease and 1 tablespoon of melted butter.
 Add flour to make a paste.

 Whisk the roux into the chowder, and continue cooking until it thickens to desired consistency.